Within Santkari

 starting at €90.00

-The octagonal lattice-structured Santkari daymark was completed in 1857.
-The approximately 20-meter-high navigational marker has four landings and four vertical pillars with stairs in the middle.
-It is made of impressive timber and planks.
-In 1996, the Finnish Maritime Administration handed over the beloved daymark to the city of Rauma, which has taken care of it since, together with volunteers.
+The octagonal, lattice-framed Santkari lighthouse was completed in 1857.
+The landmark, which stands approximately 20 meters tall, features four landings, four vertical pillars in the center, and a staircase.
+It is constructed of impressive timber and planks.
+In 1996, the Finnish Maritime Administration transferred the beloved lighthouse to the City of Rauma, which has maintained it in collaboration with volunteers.

 Product: